 Laguna de Los Tres / Fitz Roy (26 km)

-Going up you can see the gorgeous fall colors starting to appear and once you reach the top all you see is mountains surrounding you.
+At the to, all you see is mountains surrounding you.
 Fitz Roy at its closest, and the gorgeous turquoise lake below.
-It’s just incredible.

 Where to stay in El Chalten